Concurrent Enrollment Educator Qualification Stipend

-The Colorado Center for Rural Education and the Colorado Department of Higher Education seek to encourage talented K-12 educators in rural Colorado school districts to pursue Concurrent Enrollment Educator Qualification certification.
-The value of the scholarship is $6,000 for completion of an approved program offered by one of Colorado’s institutions of higher education.
-If selected as a Concurrent Enrollment Educator Qualification Scholar, the recipient will receive half the scholarship amount at the start of the program (first $3,000) and the remaining half (second $3,000) when he/she successfully completes the program and are fully qualified to teach concurrent enrollment courses.
+The Colorado Center for Rural Education and the Colorado Department of Higher Education encourage talented K-12 educators in rural Colorado school districts to pursue Concurrent Enrollment Educator Qualification certification.
+The value of the stipend is $6,000 for completion of an approved program offered by one of Colorado’s institutions of higher education.
+If selected as a Concurrent Enrollment Educator Qualification Scholar, the recipient will receive half the stipend amount at the start of the program (first $3,000) and the remaining half (second $3,000) after successfully completing the program and are fully qualified to teach concurrent enrollment courses.

 Eligible Applicants Must Meet the Following Criteria:

 - Evidence of full admission to a Concurrent Enrollment Educator Qualification program at one of Colorado’s institutions of higher education (e.g., copy of official admission letter from the Graduate School).